UPDATE: Floodwaters claim two lives in Shelby County - Shelby County Reporter

 HOOVER – Authorities have recovered the bodies of two adults from a vehicle submerged in floodwaters in the Riverchase area.

 The victims, a 23-year-old male and a 23-year-old female, were found in their vehicle during a search the Hoover Police and Fire Department Dive Team conducted on the morning of Thursday, Oct.
-7, after torrential rains caused flash flooding in several areas on the previous night.
+7, after torrential rain caused flash flooding in several areas on the previous night.

 “The victims’ families have been notified, but out of respect to them, we’re not going to be releasing their names at this time,” Hoover Police Department Capt.
 Keith Czeskleba said during a media briefing at noon on Oct.
 7.

 The search for the vehicle and its two occupants started on the night of Wednesday, Oct.
+6.

-6, after crews responded to reports of a vehicle trapped in rising floodwater on Riverchase Parkway West near Fox Creek Circle.
+Crews initially responded to reports of a vehicle trapped in rising floodwater on Riverchase Parkway West near Fox Creek Circle.

 “The occupant of that vehicle was rescued, and fire crews left that scene to respond to other water rescues in the city,” Czeskleba said.
 “Hoover police remained on the scene to block the road on the east side of Riverchase Parkway West.”